hcsum/drawer/readme.md

 - feat(image): let user able to select a picture from phone ✅
 - feat: persist user inputs ✅
+- bug(top bar): text not visible in dark mode ✅

 ### Can wait